fdelgadodelapuente/fdelgadodelapuente.github.io/research/h2o.md

 <img style="float: center;" src="/images/cossc_valdivia.png">

 CoSSC TanDEM-X bistatic interferogram that shows elevation changes as phase differences (in radians) with respect to a reference topography (Copernicus 30 m DEM).
 The elevation changes are due to the logging industry near the city of Valdivia, Chile.
+Note that the elevation changes are shown as units of wrapped phase in radians.

 ### **Relevant publications**